 Allow the iDrop Java program to run

-(running from other browsers will be checked into further.
-Currently, Firefox will run idrop.jnlp, but other browsers download the idrop.jnlp file and then are missing support files)
+(Currently, Firefox will run idrop.jnlp, but other browsers download the idrop.jnlp file and then do not execute correctly because of missing support files)

 Please log in to your iDrop data grid

 User Name: UserID

 Check the 'Advanced Login Settings' to change your password or to verify that the Default Resource is set to 'demoResc' (necessary if uploading data files).

 The iDROP suite of programs is the newest data interface under development with the iRODS organization.
 By using the "iDrop (stable)" link on the RENCI GForge website, the most recent version of the program will be accessed without updates on the Michigan Tech server.

 - The directory structure is similar to the Mac environment

 - Multiple files may be uploaded or downloaded at once